logo for gamblingteachers.com

 Finally, we arrive at All American Video Poker where the generous 1000 credit payout for a straight flush gets our attention.

-Another attention-grabber is that ALL straights, flushes and full houses pay 40 credits, unlike any other VP slot.
+Another attention-grabber is that ALL straights, flushes and full houses pay 40 credits, unlike any other VP paytable.

-The overall average payout for this game is 100.72% further highlighting it's value.
+The overall average payout for All American Video Poker is 100.72% further highlighting it's value.

 These pay schedules may also be offered under the names of Gator Bonus Poker and Draw Deluxe.

-I have provided an 8/8 pay-schedule illustration below.
+I have provided an 8/8 paytable illustration below at Learn to Play Video Poker program.

-8/8 refers to an 8 coin return for a full-house, flush and in this case, a straight also.
+8/8, as noted in bold, refers to an 8 coin return for 1 coin or 40 coin max return for a full-house, flush and in this case, a straight also.

 Pair--Jacks or Better